 Therefore, neither the Russian nor the totalitarian system in general is determined by the character of the economy.
-On the contrary, it is the cconomy that is determined by the policy of the ruling power and subjected to the aims and purposes of this power.
-The totalitarian power and subjected to the aims not for the economy.
-[Our emphasis.]Once subjected to the state, the economy secures the continued existence of this form of government.
-[Our emphasis.]
+On the contrary, it is the economy that is determined by the policy of the ruling power and subjected to the aims and purposes of this power.
+The totalitarian power lives by the economy, but not for the economy. \ \ \ [Our emphasis.]

+Once subjected to the state, the economy secures the continued existence of this form of government. \ \ \ [Our emphasis.]